goFrendiAsgard/chimera-framework/doc/doc.api.core.md

 let a = {x:5, b:7};
 let b = a; // b refer to a.
-So, if b changed, a will be affected as well let c = chimera.deepCopyObject(a); // c is a copy of a, modification of c will not affect a
+So, if b changed, a will be affected as well let c = chimera.getDeepCopiedObjectObject(a); // c is a copy of a, modification of c will not affect a

 a.x = 7;
 console.log(a); // {x:7, b:7}